-The first call for P.R.I.M.E. applications was announced in 2014.
-Interest in the first three application cycles in the years of 2014, 2015 and 2016 was very high and so was the number of applications we received.
+The first call for PRIME applications was announced in 2014.
+Interest in the first four application cycles in the years from 2014 to 2017 was very high and so was the number of applications we received.
 We are delighted that the programme is clearly in accord with the requirements of early-career scientists.
 However, due to limited funds, the high number of applications led to rigorous selection procedures.
-The average funding ration for the previous three selection cycles was only 11,4 %.
-While this is rather low, one should keep in mind that P.R.I.M.E. offers a (temporary) position at a German university.
+The average funding ratio for the previous four selection cycles was only 10,6 %.
+While this is rather low, one should keep in mind that PRIME offers a (temporary) position at a German university.
 When comparable researcher positions are advertised the number of applications per job offer is often considerably higher.

 However, should you identify a considerable deficiency in your profile in comparison with programme specifications, we recommend that you discuss this with a scientist experienced in this area and subsequently decide whether it is worth submitting an application.

 For your information we have put together some reviewers' comments from the first selection process, which refer to criticisms relevant for all disciplines.